mtbui2010/Single-Image-Dehazing-using-Color-Ellipsoid-Prior/README.md

 randomness, performs effectively across a wide range of haze degrees, does not require any post-refinement process, and does not produce any apparently visible noise or halo artifacts.
-Currently, it is one
-of the fastest image dehazing method.
+Currently, it is one of the fastest image dehazing methods.
 # Dehazing results
 The orirginal and resulting image files can be fully  downloaded at: https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view